Taaitaaiger/jlrs/README.md

 - `async-rt`

   Enables the async runtime.
 The async runtime runs on a separate thread and can be used from multiple threads.
+This feature requires using at least Rust 1.85.

 - `tokio-rt`

   The async runtime requires an executor.
 This feature provides a tokio-based executor.
+This feature requires using at least Rust 1.85.

 - `multi-rt`